- 1 Eye Disease And High Blood Pressure

 - Nerve Fiber Layer Ischemia is the damage to the nerve fibers.
 And may lead to cotton-wool spots, which are fluffy white lesions on the retina.

-- Malignant Hypertension is a rare condition that causes blood pressure to grow suddenly, interfering with working of the eye organ and causing sudden vision loss.
+- Malignant Hypertension is a rare condition that causes blood pressure to grow suddenly, interfering with the working of the eye organ and causing sudden vision loss.
 This is a potentially life-threatening situation.

 People with high blood pressure are also at an increased risk of having a stroke or heart attack.
 Various studies have established that people with HR were more likely to suffer from a stroke than people without the condition.
 This was true even for people with blood pressure controlled by medicine or treatment.
-Further researches have shown that people with HR have an increased risk of both, a stroke and cardiovascular disease.
+Further researches have shown that people with HR have an increased risk of both, stroke and cardiovascular disease.

-Treatment for HR
+Treatment for Hypertensive Retinopathy (HR)

 Effective treatment for high blood pressure requires controlling and lowering high blood pressure with a blend of medications and lifestyle changes.